mwallace999/DD_Beyond_HP_Calculator/README.md

 ### INSTRUCTIONS

 `npm install` Installs node module dependencies
-`npm start` Runs the app in a production environment on localhost:3000 `npm test` Runs jest test suite defined in 'tests/api.test.js' on localhost:3001
+`npm start` Runs the app in a production environment on localhost:3000
+`npm test` Runs jest test suite defined in 'tests/api.test.js' on localhost:3001

+Swagger api info page available at `http://localhost:3000/api-docs`

 NOTE: `npm run dev` Runs the app in a development environment using nodemon to monitor file changes